weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 to prove thatf(V) is an open set in Y for every open set Vin X. Fix such aset V.

-The complement V€ of Vis closed in X, hence compact (Theorem 2.35); hence f(Vc) is a compact subset of Y (Theorem 4.14) and so is closed in Y (Theorem 2.34).
+The complement V \in  of Vis closed in X, hence compact (Theorem 2.35); hence f(Vc) is a compact subset of Y (Theorem 4.14) and so is closed in Y (Theorem 2.34).
 Sincef is one-to-one and onto, f(¥') is the complement of f(Vc).
 Hence f(V') is open.